rozek/notes-on-gundb/README.md

 GunDB is a decentralized (peer-to-peer) distributed graph database.

 The entries in this database are called **nodes**.
-Every node has a unique id (called its **soul**) and may contain an arbitrary number of **properties**.
-Properties may contain **values** (either `null` or a boolean, number or string primitive) or **links**.
-Links are pointers to nodes (identified by their soul) and may either point to other nodes or (directly or indirectly) to themselves: _circular references are deliberately permitted_.
+Every node has a globally unique **id** (called its **soul**) and may contain an arbitrary number of **properties**.
+Properties may contain **values** (either `null` or a boolean, number or string) or **links**.
+Links are pointers to nodes (identified by their soul) and may either point to _other_ nodes or (directly or indirectly) to themselves: <u>circular references are deliberately permitted!</u>

 At the beginning, the only known node is the **root node**.
 By (recursively) following the links in this node (or directly navigating to a given soul) other nodes can be visited and their properties loaded.
 The set of all nodes is sometimes also called the **universe** of a graph database.

-The nodes directly "above" the root node play a special role, within these notes they are therefore called **trunk nodes** and all remaining nodes **branch nodes**.
+Nodes directly "above" the root node play a special role, within these notes they are therefore called **trunk nodes** and all remaining nodes **branch nodes**.

 In GunDB, **users** are represented by _cryptographic key pairs_.
-The _public key_ of such a pair is used to identify a user within the GunDB universe and to provide a trunc node for her/him.
-The _private key_ of that pair is required to be allowed to write into the trunc node and above.
+The <u>public</u> key of such a pair is used to identify a user within the GunDB universe and to provide a trunc node for her/him.
+The <u>private</u> key of that pair is required in order to get the permission to write into the trunc node and above.

 As indicated by their name, _private_ keys should be kept safe and not shared: when lost, the related user space can no longer be written to - when leaked, everybody with that key may modify the information in the related user space.
-On the other side, _public_ keys may deliberately be shared - they allow others to navigate to the related user space, verify that user's signatures or encrypt messages for that user.
+On the other side, _public_ keys may deliberately be shared - they allow others to navigate to the related user space, verify a user's signatures or encrypt messages for that user.

 Since cryptographic keys look like long random numbers, users may also be referenced by an **alias**.
-When created, the trunc node for such an alias contain the public keys for that user and can be used to navigate to the actual user space.
+When created, the trunc node for such an alias contain the public key for that user and can be used to navigate to the actual user space.

+It should be noted that _everybody may create new users_ for GunDB just by creating a cryptographic key pair (and the corresponding trunc node) or by creating a new alias.
+Furthermore, "users" do not necessarily have to represent human beings - they could also be used to create user _groups_, data spaces for applications, chat rooms and much more.